 Australia is a long-time contributor to counter-piracy efforts, via provision of naval assets, secondments of personnel and engagement in a number of international fora.

-At an altitude of 155 metres below sea level, Djibouti's Lake Assal in the Danakil Desert is the lowest point on land in Africa.
+At 155 metres below sea level, Djibouti's Danakil Desert is the lowest land point in Africa.

-Australia's diplomatic representation to Djibouti is from the High Commission in Addis Ababa, Ethiopia, assisted by an Honorary Consul in the capital, Djibouti City.
+Australia's diplomatic representation to Djibouti is from the embassy in Addis Ababa, Ethiopia, assisted by an Honorary Consul in the capital, Djibouti City.

 Economic and trade information

 This document may not meet the Web Content Accessibility Guidelines (WCAG) 2.1.
 If you require a fully accessible copy of this document, please contact StatsSection@dfat.gov.au